“To good wine no publicity.”

 In Spain, they say: “El bon vino la venta trahe consigo” (Good wine sells itself)

 These are more than just proverbs.
 They are axioms that reinforce the truth of an easier economic time, when dealings were more local and shallow, when all good things sold based on their true value, as opposed to an appraised monetary value, altered by various promotion and advertising methods.
 Good wine did not require to be pompously announced and there was no need to get the public’s attention with anything other than the wine itself.
+It is common, however, to see mediocore wines be pushed down your throat via twitter or facebook, you can see them buy youtube views from sites like themarketingheaven.com, just so they pop up in your related section.
+You will never see the best brands do that.

 These old sayings from various eras, people and cultures all share the same concept.
 But do they still apply?
 Modern times offer a multitude of advertising options, as well as endless social networking possibilities.
 Nowadays, could a winemaker succeed without advertising?
 Is word-of-mouth sufficient to promote and bring enough popularity to a wine?
 Is quality still strong enough to replace publicity?